astral-sh/ruff/README.md

 of plugins), [`isort`](https://pypi.org/project/isort/), [`pydocstyle`](https://pypi.org/project/pydocstyle/),
 [`yesqa`](https://github.com/asottile/yesqa), [`eradicate`](https://pypi.org/project/eradicate/),
 and even a subset of [`pyupgrade`](https://pypi.org/project/pyupgrade/) and [`autoflake`](https://pypi.org/project/autoflake/) all while executing tens or hundreds of times faster than any individual tool.
+Ruff goes beyond the responsibilities of a traditional linter, instead functioning as an advanced code transformation tool capable of upgrading type annotations, rewriting class definitions, sorting imports, and more.

 Ruff is extremely actively developed and used in major open-source projects like: